embulk/embulk-input-s3/README.md

 - **path_prefix** prefix of target keys (string, required)

+- **direct_path_prefix_object** flag to enable treating `path_prefix` as a single object key (boolean, default to `false`).
+Since list-objects operation on S3 is eventually consistent, using this for a  more reliable way to retrieve a single object when you know the exact object key.

 - **endpoint** S3 endpoint login user name (string, optional)

 - **region** S3 region. endpoint will be in effect if you specify both of endpoint and region (string, optional)